etw0001/cse15l-lab-reports/labreport3.md

 -

 **Example 1**
-* The following command searches for and returns `Bahamas-Intro.txt`.
-This is useful for finding specific files or directories.
+* The following command searches for and returns the file `Bahamas-Intro.txt`.
+This is useful for finding specific files/directories.
 ```
 $ find written_2 -name "Bahamas-Intro.txt"
 ```